pcan/reflec-ts/README.md

 or you can reference `typescriptServices.js` in your IDE.

-~~Include `runtime-types/reflection.d.ts` in your project.~~ Now `reflection.d.ts` is included in `lib.d.ts`; if your IDE supports it, you can point to this file which contains Reflection definitions, too.
+Now `reflection.d.ts`, which contains all meta-interfaces, is included in `lib.d.ts`; if your IDE supports it, you can point to this file which contains Reflection definitions, too.
 I tested this with the latest release of Atom (using atom-typescript plugin), and it works well.

 **Note:** unfortunately, this version seems not to work with Visual Studio 2015.
 Currently it includes the 1.8.x branch of the compiler, maybe we have to wait for 2.x compatibility.